 Could you explain what “blockchain” and “cryptocurrencies” are and why they are gaining increasing importance in the modern world?

 Stanoje Rnić: Blockchain is a technology designed to ensure the integrity and transparency of recorded data.
-Once data is confirmed and added to the blockchain, it becomes very challenging to alter (for now).
+Once data is confirmed and added to the blockchain, it becomes very challenging to alter.
 Cryptocurrencies represent one application of blockchain technology.
 Their decentralised structure distinguishes them from traditional financial systems, which appeals to many people.
 However, the technology faces significant challenges; one of these is the abuse of its very principles of pseudo-anonymity and decentralisation.
 We are here to address it.

 How can these modern technologies be (ab)used for the purpose of committing criminal offences?